Roku, Inc.: Legacy products

 Roku's audio products did not use internal storage but relied on Wi-Fi or Ethernet to stream digital audio over a network, either from Internet radio or a computer attached to the same network.
 Roku introduced the Radio Roku Internet radio directory in August 2007; Radio Roku provides a directory of Internet stations, accessible from a web browser or from SoundBridge players.

-Roku Streaming Player
+Roku streaming players

-Roku Streaming Players are set-top boxes for the delivery of over-the-top content.
+Roku produces numerous set-top boxes for delivery of over-the-top content.
 Content is provided by Roku partners, identified using the "channel" vernacular.
 Each separate channel supports content from one partner, although some content partners have more than one channel.
 In May 2011, Roku stated the Streaming Players had over one million viewers and had delivered 15 million channel downloads.

 Roku devices support both on-demand content and live streaming.
 For live TV streams, Roku supports Apple HLS (HTTP Live Streaming) adaptive streaming technology.
 Both free and paid "channels" are available, as are some games.

 Roku Streaming Players are open-platform devices with a freely available SDK that enables anyone to create new channels.
 The channels are written in a Roku-specific language called BrightScript, a scripting language the company calls "similar to Visual Basic".

+Roku TVs, Roku OS

+Roku's uses its proprietary operating system, the Roku OS, as its software for streaming.
+It licenses its streaming technology and the Roku OS to set-top box providers such as Sky and Telstra, and 35 TV brands such as Aiwa, Daewoo, Element Electronics, Hisense, InFocus, JVC, Magnavox, Philips, RCA, Sansui, Sanyo, Sharp, TCL, Walmart's Onn, and Westinghouse.
+Roku's platform also includes the Roku Channel Store, which distributes over 5,000 streaming services — including Netflix — and offers more than 500 of them for free.

+Roku announced its first branded smart TV in early 2014 and it was released in late 2014.
+These TVs are manufactured by companies other than Roku, and use the Roku user interface as the "brain" of the TV.
+Roku TVs are updated in the same way as Roku's streaming devices, though on a slightly modified schedule due to the extra features and picture/audio adjustment options the Roku TV menu interface must support.
+Several manufacturers offer added features for over-the-air reception for added cord-cutter value, including extended electronic program guides which provide more information than regularly sent by the PSIP protocol, and over-the-air program search integrated into the Roku search system.
+Also offered are program buffers and pausing with the use of a 16GB+ USB flash drive.

+Roku introduced its own line of televisions in 2023, and sold one million units in 2024.